rust-lang/reference/src/types.md

 ## Primitive types

 Some types are defined by the language, rather than as part of the standard library, these are called _primitive types_.
-Some of these are induvidual
+Some of these are individual
 types:

 * The boolean type `bool` with values `true` and `false`.